-The wonderful and brilliant scientists over at the Institute of HeartMath have done some amazing work in shedding a light on the science of the heart.
+The wonderful and brilliant scientists over at the Institute of HeartMath have done some amazing work shedding light on the science of the heart.

 A large portion of their research has investigated heart and brain interaction.
 Researchers have examined how the heart and brain communicate with each other and how that affects our consciousness and the way in which we perceive our world.
 For example, when a person is feeling really positive emotions like gratitude, love, or appreciation, the heart beats out a certain message.
-Because the heart beats out the largest electromagnetic field produced in the body, researchers are able to gather significant data from it.
-According to Rolin McCratey, Ph.D, and director of research at the Institute:
+Because the heart beats out the largest electromagnetic field produced in the body, it can yield significant data for researchers.
+According to HeartMath Director of Research Dr. Rolin McCratey:

 Emotional information is actually coded and modulated into these fields.
 By learning to shift our emotions, we are changing the information coded into the magnetic fields that are radiated by the heart, and that can impact those around us.
 We are fundamentally and deeply connected with each other and the planet itself.